garris/BackstopJS/README.md

     $ cd bower_components/backstopjs
     $ npm install

-**If you don't already have a BackstopJS config file.** The following command will create a config template file which you can modify in your root directory. *Note: this will overwrite any existing config files.*
+**If you don't already have a `./backstop.json` file.** The following command will create a config template file **in your project root directory**.
+You can modify this to suit your needs. *Note: this will overwrite any existing `./backstop.json` file already at this location.*

 *From the `bower_components/backstopjs` directory.*